MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/backup-confidential-vm-with-customer-managed-key-configure-backup.md

      You can create a custom role using the [Managed HSM data plane role management](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/role-management#create-a-new-role-definition).

-4. For scope, select the specific key used to create Confidential VM with Customer Managed Key.
+4. For **Scope**, select the specific key used to create Confidential VM with Customer Managed Key.

    You can also select **All Keys**.